-Also outside, a foredeck seating area accompanied by a table should be a great spot for sundowners or simply taking in the view.
+Further outside, a foredeck seating area with a table is a great spot for sundowners or simply enjoying the view.
 Even with a RIB stowed fully aft on the flying bridge, there’s still space for a bar and a handful of barstools beneath the shade of the fixed hardtop.
 A curved seating area is just forward of it, and an intimate observation settee is tucked to starboard of the single-seat helm area fully forward.

 The BMD 105 Raised Pilothouse Motor Yacht is designed in keeping with the major classification society requirements and can additionally comply with MCA standards if desired.